peplxx/interactive-labs/README.md

 # interactive-labs

-Self-hosted interactive workshop environment.
 Enhance your existing workshops with a practice environment.

 ![screenshot](./screenshot.png)